blackboard/anthologydevdocs/docs/blackboard/welcome.md

 ## The available options

-As indicated, Blackboard Learn does provide different frameworks to integrate, here are the list of options available:
+As indicated, Blackboard LMS does provide different frameworks to integrate, here are the list of options available:

 | Type                             | Use case                                                                                                                         |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |